 The MatchMaker dialog is organized by the main steps to be performed:

 Clicking OK or Apply will start the calculations with or without closing the dialog, respectively.
 Sequence alignment scores, parameter values, and structure RMSDs will be reported in the Reply Log.
+If the fit is iterated, the final RMSD over all residue pairs (columns in the sequence alignment) will be reported along with the RMSD over the pruned set of pairs.

 Cancel simply closes the dialog, while Help opens this manual page in a browser window.